mtmorgan/HCAmtxzip/README.md

 sce <- logNormCounts(sce)
 ```

-For an overall gestault, focus on the 1000 most variable
+For an overall gestalt, focus on the 1000 most variable
 (statistically informative?) genes